buildingwithai/project-clippy/README.md

 To build the extension for production:
 `npm run build`
 This will create a `dist` folder ready to be packed or loaded into Chrome.

+---

+Note: This line verifies project automation on PR open/close.